 Gym logos with human characters

 This type of logo is especially popular as a bodybuilding logo, but can certainly make a good choice for all sorts of fitness centers.
-Whether you go for a huge bodybuilder figure or a woman figure doing cardio, going with this type of pictographic logo is great to show that the center of your gym business are your customers.
+Whether you go for a muscle man or a woman figure doing cardio, going with this type of pictographic logo is great to show that the center of your gym business are your customers.

 This elegant logo design created for a gym that specializes in crossfit boxing programs is a great tip on how to use the human figure to create a timeless logo.
 The simple pictorial mark takes inspiration from a flexed biceps, but in a stylized and minimalistic way.
 It’s a great source of inspiration for your own logo if you’re looking to create a simple symbol that derives from the human body.